 Raspberry Pi for the Serious Hacker

 Each workshop costs $30 ($45 for 2 from the same family) and includes some printed material and the use of monitors, keyboards, and a mouse for your Raspberry Pi.
-You must provide your own Pi (with an SD card and power supply), however if you don't have one you can purchase it from the museum.
+You must provide your own Pi (with an SD card and power supply), however if you don't have one you can purchase it from the museum with advanced notice.

 This is an advanced workshop.
 High school students and adults who have no experience with Linux, the Python programming language, or the Raspberry Pi should consider taking the three hour “crash course on the Pi” that will be given prior to the start of each month's workshop.
 There is a $25 fee for this class.
 Any middle school student who has already completed both Raspberry Pi summer camps is eligible for any workshop.

 For those individuals who do not have access at home to an extra monitor the Raspberry Pi computer room will be available during the week, however there will be no one from the museum to provide any assistance.
 (This room is available for high school students and above; no children unless they are with one of their parents.)

 Any questions about the workshops should be directed to Brian Grawburg – firstname.lastname@example.org